 ECOTOXICITY: This product has not been tested for aquatic or animal toxicity.
-Although no data is available, under the Global Harmonization Standard, the Proprietary Crosslinker component is classified as having chronic aquatic toxicity.
+Although no data are available, under the Global Harmonization Standard, the Proprietary Crosslinker Silane component is classified as having chronic aquatic toxicity.
+The following aquatic toxicity data are available for the trace Octamethylcyclotetrasiloxane component.